TUDelft-IN4303-2014/assignments/milestone2-analysis/day5.md

 In test cases for reference resolution, you write syntactically correct programs and mark names at definition and use sites with inner square bracket blocks.
-You can then relate the use site with the definition site in a `resolve ... to ...` clause, using numbers to refer to the inner blocks.
+You can then relate the use site with the definition site in a `resolve`-`to` clause, using numbers to refer to the inner blocks.
 For example, the following two test cases require to resolve the type `Foo` to the name in the definition of class `Foo`: